OllyTDev/SmashAutomation/readme.md

 Download and install gitBash and then open git bash in the SmashAutomation folder.
 (Once you install gitBash you should be able to right click in a folder and select Git Bash here option).

+Next you'll need to install node.
+That can be done from here: https://nodejs.org/en/download/

 You'll need to install playwright, playwright test and playwright-cli.
 To do that, copy and paste the following command into git bash and press enter to run it.